-Unless they enroll in an international track Master's program, or unless they benefit from a specific individual waiver (see below), students will have to pay the differential fees in 2021-2022.
+Unless they enroll in an international track Master's program, or unless they benefit from a specific individual waiver (see below), students will have to pay the differentiated fees in 2021-2022.

-The registration fee that you will be required to pay will amount to:
+The registration fees that you will be required to pay will amount to:

 - €2,770 per year at the Bachelor’s level